AndroX55/Mq-Islamic-Local-Prayer-Times/README.md

 - Ikhtiyat Maghrib: Safety time for Maghrib (sunset).

 - Ikhtiyat Isya: Safety time for Isha.

-# Installation
-- HACS: HACS -> Integrations -> three dots in the right upper corner -> Custom repositories.
-Paste https://github.com/AndroX55/Mq-Islamic-Local-Prayer-Times on Repository option box and Integration in Category.

-- Manually: download and extract Mq-Islamic-Local-Prayer-Times-main.zip and copy mq_praying_times directory along with everything in it to the custom_components directory of your Home Assistant.
-Typically, this directory can be found within your /config directory.
-For those using Hass.io, you can employ SAMBA for transferring the directory.
-In case you're utilizing Home Assistant Supervised, you might find the custom_components directory at /usr/share/hassio/homeassistant.
-If the custom_components directory doesn't exist, you'll have to create it first before moving the mq_praying_times directory and all included files into this location.

 # Usage
 The integration creates sensors such as sensor.ashar, sensor.maghrib, and so on.
 You can utilize these sensors as needed within your Home Assistant.